cdleonard/linux/Documentation/networking/tcp_authopt.rst

 expand over time by increasing the size of `struct tcp_authopt_key` and adding new flags.

+ * Address binding is optional, by default keys match all addresses
+ * Local address is ignored, matching is done by remote address
+ * Ports are ignored

 RFC5925 requires that key ids do not overlap when tcp identifiers (addr/port) overlap.
 This is not enforced by linux, configuring ambiguous keys will result in packet drops and lost connections.